 The Consortium of colleges and universities endorses and shares in HIFE’s mission to provide financial education for adults and college planning for students.

 This coalition of higher education schools across America provides the highest level of recognition for the Institute’s purpose by creating a professional relationship that unites a national non-profit entity, higher-education schools, certified instructors and coaches with individuals who need their help.

 HIFE Workplace Financial Education

-The Heartland Institute partners with colleges and universities throughout the United States to provide financial education courses to businesses and their employees, organizations and their members, and even civic and community groups who desire this type of purely educational coursework and information.
+The Heartland Institute works throughout the United States to provide financial education courses to businesses and their employees, organizations and their members, and even civic and community groups who desire this type of purely educational coursework and information.
 These courses are taught by CFE Certified Financial Educators® who have both instructional and practical business experience.
 Our team of certified Instructors work with you and your employees to outline financial training that best suits your organization and its needs.

 The results of these non-solicitous classes have been amazing.
 Employees and private citizens who would never take the time to attend a course in financial education are joining their colleagues for class at the community center, office or plant after work.
 As a further incentive, spouses/partners are invited to join the class for no additional cost.

 Whether your employees need help with retirement planning, cash flow planning, debt management, investment planning or other important areas of financial education, we can help.
 Please contact us to receive more information.